Bourgain-type projection theorems over finite fields: Introduction

 Bright and Gan in \cite{Bri23} showed that this lower bound can be attained.
 They also improved the bound on the size of the exceptional set when $|K|$ is large (for arbitrary $n$).
+Fraser and Rakhmonov in their paper \cite{Fra25} studied the projections of sets $K$ having certain Fourier analytic properties and in some cases obtained improved bounds on the size of the exceptional set.
 Lund, Pham and Vinh in a recent paper \cite{Lun23} proved the following bound on the size of the projections in the plane, improving the results of Chen.

 \begin{theorem} Let $K \subseteq \F_p^2$ and $E \subseteq Gr(2, 1)$.
 Assume that $|K|^\frac{1}{2} \leq |E| \leq |K| \leq p$.
 Then there exists $W \in E$ such that \end{theorem}